albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 [12:34:56] You rolled 4 and 2
 ```

-This is hard to verify that the two numbers shown are actually the values that were rolled.
+It is hard to verify that the two numbers printed are actually the values that were rolled.

 The simplest way to make this example testable is to use objects.
 In a nutshell we will need to create and use [test doubles](https://martinfowler.com/bliki/TestDouble.html) to control and verify that our game is behaving as expected.